Brad Keywell: Philanthropy

 In 2014, Keywell created the Keywell Foundation to support nonprofit and NGO enterprises.

 In 2015, Brad Keywell signed The Giving Pledge to donate more than half his wealth to charity.

 He is the founder and chairman of Chicago Ideas, an innovation and ideas platform with over 30,000 in-person attendees annually and global reach through its online channels.

-He is the Founder and Chairman Emeritus of the Future Founders Foundation, which provides entrepreneurial education to Chicago students.
+He is the founder and chairman emeritus of the Future Founders Foundation, which provides entrepreneurial education to Chicago students.

-Keywell was named Chairman of the Illinois Innovation Council by Illinois Governor Pat Quinn.
+Keywell was named chairman of the Illinois Innovation Council by Illinois Governor Pat Quinn.

 Awards & Recognition

 Keywell was the EY World Entrepreneur of the Year in 2019, after being named the EY Overall US Entrepreneur of the Year in 2018.

 Keywell was named to the Chicago Innovation Hall of Fame in 2021.

-Keywell was featured in a commercial for the CNBC 30th Anniversary Future of Business series in 2020.
+Keywell appeared in a commercial for the CNBC 30th Anniversary Future of Business series in 2020.

-Keywell was named a Technology Pioneer by the World Economic Forum in 2018.
+Keywell was named a technology pioneer by the World Economic Forum in 2018.

-Keywell was a Judge on the 2022 EY World Entrepreneur of the Year.
+Keywell was a judge on the 2022 EY World Entrepreneur of the Year.

 Personal life

 Keywell was married to Kimberly "Kim".
 They have two children.
 They filed for divorce in December 2021.
-He lives in Chicago, Illinois.